Return on Education for Bachelor’s Degrees

 Professional Degree

-Associate Degree Return on Investment
+Associate Degree ROI

-Bachelor’s Degree Return on Investment
+Bachelor’s Degree ROI

-Master’s Degree Return on Investment
+Master’s Degree ROI

-Doctoral Degree Return on Investment
+Doctoral Degree ROI

-Professional Degree Return on Investment
+Professional Degree ROI

 The return on education will vary depending on the degree program you choose.
 For example, a student with a computer science degree may earn more than an English major.
 There are exceptions, but it’s a good idea to understand the norm for particular fields.
-These are some of the highest-earning degree programs.
+Below are some of the highest-earning degree programs.

 Associate Degree